 A infer multiple themes within and across texts using text evidence;

-D analyze how the setting influences character and plot development.
+D analyze how the setting, including historical and cultural settings, influences character and plot development.

 8 Listening, speaking, reading, writing, and thinking using multiple texts--genres.
 The student recognizes and analyzes genre-specific characteristics, structures, and purposes within and across increasingly complex traditional, contemporary, classical, and diverse texts.

-A demonstrate knowledge of literary genres such as realistic fiction, adventure stories, historical fiction, mysteries, humor, myths, fantasy, and science fiction;
+A demonstrate knowledge of literary genres such as realistic fiction, adventure stories, historical fiction, mysteries, humor, and myths;

-B analyze the effect of rhyme scheme, meter, and graphical elements such as punctuation and capitalization in poems across a variety of poetic forms;
+B analyze the effect of meter and structural elements such as line breaks in poems across a variety of poetic forms;

 iii identifying the intended audience or reader; and

 F analyze characteristics of multimodal and digital texts.